01 of 11

 Top Floor of the Centre Georges Pompidou

-Next up in my inventory of ideal dusk-hour spots is the rooftop of the Centre Georges Pompidou.
+Next up in the inventory of ideal dusk-hour spots is the rooftop of the Centre Georges Pompidou.
 While accessing the top-floor viewing area does require a ticket to the onsite National Museum of Modern Art, or a reservation at Georges, the onsite restaurant, it's well worth the panoramic views over Paris.Continue to 7 of 11 below.

 07 of 11